jbcodeforce/flink-studies/docs/index.md

  *src: apache Flink site*

-A Flink application, can be stateful, run in parallel on a distributed cluster.
-The various parallel instances of a given operator will execute independently, in separate threads, and in general will be running on different machines.
+A Flink application, can be stateful, runs in parallel on a distributed cluster.
+The various parallel instances of a given operator execute independently, in separate threads, and in general run on different machines.

 State is always accessed locally, which helps Flink applications achieve high throughput and low-latency.
-You can choose to keep state on the JVM heap, or if it is too large, saves it in efficiently organized on-disk data structures.
+DEvelopers can choose to keep state on the JVM heap, or if it is too large, save it on-disk.

  ![4](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/local-state.png)

-This is the Job Manager component which parallelizes the job and distributes slices of [the Data Stream](https://ci.apache.org/projects/flink/flink-docs-stable/dev/datastream_api.html) flow, you defined, to the Task Managers for execution.
-Each parallel slice of your job will be executed in a **task slot**.
+This is the Job Manager component which parallelizes the job and distributes slices of [the Data Stream](https://ci.apache.org/projects/flink/flink-docs-stable/dev/datastream_api.html) flow, developers defined, to the Task Managers for execution.
+Each parallel slice of the job is executed in a **task slot**.

  ![5](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/distributed-runtime.svg)